ZhenglinPan/Kaggle_Titanic/README.md

 In stage 2, various models will be explored to produce the best results.

-This project is still on its early age, please be nice and friendly to it!
+This project is still on its early age(a bit messed-up), please be nice and friendly to it!

 ``` php
 :)